WongYTem/citi-bike/README.md

 The sharebike system data are retrieved from Citi Bike System Data webpage: https://www.citibikenyc.com/system-data

-## 1. neural network written in Keras (TensorFlow backend) to predicting number of bike trip per day
+## 1. Neural Network written in Keras to predicting number of bike trip per day
 ###  Source of data
 The citibike data used for NN is from Q4 (September, October, November, December) of 2019 and 2020